• Skip to main content

 1. Cut tofu into square cubes (around 2cms).
 Bring a large amount of water to a boil and then add a pinch of salt.
 Slide the tofu in and cook for 1 minute.
 Move out and drain.

-2. Add oil in wok and fry doubanjiang for 1 minute over slow fire until the oil turns red and then add garlic, scallion white, ginger and fermented black beans to cook for 30 seconds until aroma.
+2. Add oil to a wok and fry doubanjiang for 1 minute over slow fire until the oil turns red then add garlic, scallion white, ginger, and fermented black beans to cook for 30 seconds until aroma.
 Then fry mushrooms until soft.

-4. Stir the water starch and then pour half of the mixture to the simmering pot.
+4. Stir the water starch and then pour half of the mixture into the simmering pot.
 Wait for around 30 seconds and then pour the other half.
-You can slightly taste the tofu and add pinch of salt if not salty enough.
-By the way, if you feel it is too spicy, add some sugar can milder the taste.
-But be carefully as the broth is very hot at this point.
+You can slightly taste the tofu and add a pinch of salt if not salty enough.
+By the way, if you feel it is too spicy, adding some sugar can milder the taste.
+But be careful as the broth is very hot at this point.

 5. Transfer out when almost all the seasonings stick to tofu cubes.
 Sprinkle Szechuan peppercorn powder (to taste).